th3dstudio/TH3D-Unified-U1.R2/README.md

 **This firmware is maintained by TH3D.
 The goal is an easy to use firmware for 3D printers that we have added support for.**
+**The issues queue has been disabled as some people do not understand it's for firmware problems and not technical support.**

 ----------